pjotrp/bioruby-table/README.md

     bio-table test/data/input/table1.csv --num-filter "values.max >= 1000.0" > test1a.tab
 ```

-Produce all rows that have at least 3 values above 3.0 and 1 one values
+Produce all rows that have at least 3 values above 3.0 and 1 one value
 above 10.0:

 ```
-    bio-table test/data/input/table1.csv --num-filter "values.max >= 10.0 and values.count{|x| x>=3.0}"
+    bio-table test/data/input/table1.csv --num-filter "values.max >= 10.0 and values.count{|x| x>=3.0} > 3"
 ```

 How is that for expressiveness?
+Looks like Ruby to me.

 The --num-filter will convert fields lazily to numerical values (only
 valid numbers are converted).
 If there are NA (nil) values in the table, you